 We are highly dependent on the services of Charles J. Casamento, President, Chief Executive Officer and Chairman of the Board.
 Mr. Casamento has executed an employment agreement.
 However, there can be no assurance that Mr. Casamento will continue to be employed by us in the future.
 The loss of Mr. Casamento could materially harm our business.
-The future potential growth and expansion of our business is expected to place increased demands on our management skills and resources.
-While increases in staffing levels are not expected during 2001, these future demands are expected to require a substantial increase in management and scientific personnel to perform clinical and operational work as well as the development of additional expertise by existing management personnel.
+The potential growth and expansion of our business is expected to place increased demands on our management skills and resources.
+These demands are expected to require a substantial increase in management and scientific personnel to perform clinical and operational work as well as the development of additional expertise by existing management personnel.
 Accordingly, recruiting and retaining management and operational personnel to perform sales and marketing, research and development work and qualified scientific personnel development in the future will also be critical to our success.
 There can be no assurance that we will be able to attract and retain skilled and experienced management, operational and scientific personnel on acceptable terms given the extensive competition among numerous pharmaceutical and biotechnology companies, universities and other research institutions for such personnel.